NAL-i5K/remap-gff3/README.md

             * Esf0014: ##gff-version" missing from the first line
     * run gff3_fix to correct GFF3 format errors
     * get updated and removed GFF3 files
+    * generate a summary report and a list of removed features
     * run gff3_QC to generate QC report for updated GFF3 files

 ## Dependencies